MichelleGrounds/nc_news_project/README.md

 A guide to get the development environment set up

 In the root create a file called knexfile.js.
 In this file add the following code:
+The reason for this is X
+it does THIS

 ```
 const { DB_URL } = process.env;